PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 In C we don't use the "elif" keyword like Python does, we just write "else if".

 # Loops
 A loop in C runs *while* something is true.
 The for loop in Python loops over a list.
-The "for" loop in C doesn't do this, instead a "for" loop is exactly like a while loop.
+The "for" loop in C doesn't do this, instead a C "for loop" is a shortcut version of a while loop.

 ## While loop
 ```c